Greece Moments Greece Moments

 Cape Diapori Beach

-The Mple Limanaki in the west, which is highly praised by many, was not worth more than a short photo for us: It is much too small and even in early summer there were already too many people on the narrow pebble beach.
+The Mple Limanaki in the west, which is highly praised by many, was not worth more than a quick photo stop for us: it is far too small and even in early summer there were already too many people on the narrow pebble beach.

 Mple Limanaki Astypalea Maltezana